What to Buy at German Christmas Markets- Make Your List!

 Headed to Germany for the German Christmas Markets?
 Prepare to be overwhelmed!
 There are so many wonderful things to see, smell, taste and most of all, BUY!
 But before you go on a crazy spree and spend all your money on the first day…think about what you want or need, and consider your luggage allowance, just how much room there is on your Christmas Tree, and your partner’s tolerance for 13 more Nutcrackers….
 Still, you can’t leave without buying SOMETHING (or even a few somethings).
-Here’s a short list of what to buy at German Christmas Markets.
-Of course, there is always something new and wonderful to be found, so don’t restrict yourself to the list…. you can always buy another suitcase.
+Here’s a short list of what to buy in German Christmas Markets.
+Of course, there is always something new and wonderful to be found, so don’t restrict yourself to the list…. and remember,, you can always buy another suitcase.

 What to Buy at German Christmas Markets

 German Christmas Markets have been a part of the German culture during the Advent or pre-Christmas Season since the 1300s.
 These festive markets are the perfect place to find hand made Christmas Decorations or that special gift that will make someone unbelievably happy.
 I think the best time to go is after dark when you can get caught up in the magic of the lights and smells.
 You will see Lanterns and Nutcrackers, Smokers and Pyramids, Ornaments and Nativity Scenes, Wooden toys and Knit Hats.